metalcarratt/ministry/study/triune-god/readme.md

 > Mt 3:17 And behold, **a voice out of the heavens, saying, This is My Son, the Beloved, in whom I have found My delight**.

+Seen

 > Mt 5:8-9 Blessed are the pure in heart, for they shall **see God**.
 Blessed are the peacemakers, for they shall be called the **sons of God**.

+The Father

 > Mt 5:16 In the same way, let your light shine before men, so that they may see your good works and glorify **your Father** who is in the heavens.

 > Mt 6:1 But take care not to do your righteousness before men in order to be gazed at by them; otherwise, you have no **reward with your Father who is in the heavens**.

-> Mt 6:4 So that your alms may be in secret; and **your Father who sees in secret** will repay you.

-> Mt 6:6 But you, when you pray, enter into your private room, and shut your door and pray to **your Father who is in secret**; and **your Father who sees in secret** will repay you.

-> Mt 6:8 Therefore do not be like them, for **your Father knows the things that you have need of before you ask Him**.

 > Mt 6:9-13 You then pray in this way: **Our Father who is in the heavens**, Your name be sanctified; **Your kingdom** come; **Your will** be done, as in heaven, so also on earth. **Give us** today our daily bread.
 And **forgive us* our debts, as we also have forgiven our debtors.
 And do not bring us into temptation, but **deliver us from the evil one**.
 For **Yours is the kingdom and the power and the glory forever**.
 Amen.

-> Mt 6:14-15 For if you forgive men their offenses, **your heavenly Father will forgive you also**; But if you do not forgive men their offenses, neither will your Father forgive your offenses.
+> Mt 7:21 Not everyone who says to Me, Lord, Lord, will enter into the kingdom of the heavens, but he who does **the will of My Father who is in the heavens**.

+Seeing in secret

+> Mt 6:4 So that your alms may be in secret; and **your Father who sees in secret** will repay you.

+> Mt 6:6 But you, when you pray, enter into your private room, and shut your door and pray to **your Father who is in secret**; and **your Father who sees in secret** will repay you.

 > Mt 6:18 So that you may not appear to men to be fasting, but to **your Father who is in secret**; and **your Father who sees in secret** will repay you.

+Knowin what we need

+> Mt 6:8 Therefore do not be like them, for **your Father knows the things that you have need of before you ask Him**.

 > Mt 6:26 Look at the birds of heaven.
 They do not sow nor reap nor gather into barns, yet **your heavenly Father nourishes them**.
 Are you not of more value than they?